 Paul Peterson joined the Hornet program in January of 2012 and serves as the team's offensive coordinator and quarterbacks coach.

-In 2013, Peterson helped the Hornets post some of the best statistical numbers in school history.
-Quarterback Garrett Safron was named second team all-Big Sky Conference and was a three-time conference player of the week while rewriting the record book.
-Safron completed 294-of-460 pass attempts for 3,289 yards and 27 touchdowns to set Sacramento State single-season records in each category.
+In 2013, Safron was named second team all-Big Sky Conference and was a three-time conference player of the week after completing 294-of-460 pass attempts for 3,289 yards and 27 touchdowns.
 He also broke the single-game record with 554 passing yards at Portland State and seven touchdown passes against Southern Oregon.
-His 52 career touchdown throws are also the most by a Hornet.

 During Peterson's first season with the team (2012), Safron completed 246-of-383 pass attempts for 2,540 yards and 22 touchdowns while starting all 11 games.
 His .642 completion percentage set the school single-season record while his touchdowns rank second and his yardage total places him third.
 The offense was also balanced with 13 different Sacramento State players catching passes, led by a career high 60 receptions from Morris Norrise who was a second team all-Big Sky selection.